Path of Exile 2: Desecration Crafting Guide

 Exalted Orbs

 We’ll start with Exalted Orbs first, as in most cases, we’ll be using them to add our 3rd Prefix first before anything else.
 We’ll want to do this by combining a Greater or Perfect Exalted Orb with the Omen of Sinstral Exaltation AND Omen of Homogenising Exaltation.
 In particular, this results in always having 3 Modifiers for Physical Damage or Spell Damage on a Weapon, or 3 Modifiers for Defences on Armour.
+Make sure both Omens are active before applying the Exalted Orb.

 Once this is done, our current item will be a 4-5 Modifier Rare item, all with desirable modifiers.
 In the case of our running example craft, we decided to just leave it as a 5-mod item.